AnirbansarkarS/Intelligent-Query-Retrieval---Rocchio/README.md

 │   ├── chunker.py            # Splits documents into chunks for processing and indexing
 │   └── output_answers.py  # Formats and post-processes answers from the LLM
 ├── requirements.txt          # Lists Python dependencies for the project
-├── test.py                   # Contains test cases for core functionalities
+├── useage.txt                # Contains test cases for core functionalities
 ├── main.py                   # Entry point to start the FastAPI server ├── .gitignore                # Specifies files and directories to ignore in Git ├── README.md                 # Project description, usage instructions, and documentation